-Most of the panes in Effects have a set of built-in styles in the top part of the pane.
+As noted in the section on the Filter Browser (page 46), all Effects filters have a set of built-in styles, and when you add a filter to the stack, you'll see the Styles section in the top part of the pane.
 Styles are like preset adjustments for a pane: they provide a group of settings to help you get started in the pane, or to apply a specific effect.